 Private Education Loan

-- Students may be eligible to borrow when enrolled as full-time, half-time, or less-than-half-time status in degree and certificate programs, as well as in vocational programs
+- Students may be eligible to borrow when enrolled as full-time, half-time or less-than-half-time status in degree, certificate and vocational programs.

-Cuyahoga Community College no longer participates in the Perkins Loan Program.
-For student who have previously borrowered Perkins Loan, please contact ECSI for questions and concerns regarding repayment.
+Tri-C no longer participates in the Perkins Loan Program.
+For student who have previously borrowed the Perkins Loan, contact ECSI for questions and concerns regarding repayment.